Turn on run as support for Linux and macOS managed nodes

 -

-Option 1: In the Operating system user name field, enter the name of the OS user account on the target managed node that you want to use to start sessions.
-Using this option, all sessions are run by the same OS user for all the IAM users in your account who connect to the managed node using Session Manager.
+Option 1: In the Operating system user name field, enter the name of the OS user account that you want to use to start sessions.
+Using this option, all sessions are run by the same OS user for all users in your AWS account who connect using Session Manager.

 -